TakanoTaiga/TaigasPortfolio/2022NHKRobokon.md

 # 2022 NHK Robokon
-This project is to steer by iOS App using only image recognition results.
+This project is to fly paper airplanes from a robot.

 ## What I did make?
+- Control and Sensing program(ROS2)
+- IMU sensor app V2 (iOS)
 - Robot controller app (iOS)
-- IMU sensor app (iOS)
-- Object detection result viewing app (iOS)
-- Original robot local network protocol (Python)(is not ROS)
-- Motor ESC contorller progam (Arduino)
+- Motor ESC contorller progam (STM32)
+- Motor ESC (KiCAD)
-- Some robotic mechanical design (Solid Edge)
+- Robotic mechanical design (Fusion360)
+and more.

+### More details will be available soon.